microsoft/rushstack-websites/websites/lfx.rushstack.io/docs/pages/concepts/tracing_resolution.md

 ## CommonJS module resolution

-If you are using the NPM or PNPM [installation model](./install_models.md) (versus PnP), the CommonJS `require()` API performs module resolution by traversing physical folders on disk.
-This is convenient for troubleshooting, because many problems can be understood simply by inspecting folders using your shell.
+If you are using the NPM or PNPM [installation model](./install_models.md), the CommonJS `require()` API performs module resolution by traversing physical folders on disk.
+This is convenient for troubleshooting, as many problems can be understood simply by inspecting folders using your shell.
 The complete algorithm is detailed in [the Node.js specification](https://nodejs.org/api/modules.html#all-together), but essentially it works like this (ignoring many details such as folder imports and path mappings):

-1. If your import path starts with `.` or `..` or `/` (for example `require('./path/to/file')`),
+1. If your import path starts with `.` or `..` or `/`, for example `require('./path/to/file')`,
    then the entire string will be resolved as a regular file/folder path.

 2. Otherwise, the first part will be interpreted as an NPM package name.
 For example